Microtonality

 E.J.
 Arnold (1982) had designed a device to demonstrate the transposition of scales in Bharata's model.
 The actual division of the octave is 23 steps, but this amounts to having 22 optional positions (shruti-s) since the base note has only one option.

 The result can be described as 11 pairs of note positions giving 211 = 2048 possible chromatic scales.
-Of these, only 12 are “optimally consonant”, i.e. with only one “wrong” major fifth (short by 1 syntonic comma = 22 cents).
-These 12 scales are the ones that can be used in harmonic or modal music to experience the best consonance.
+Of these, only 12 are "optimally consonant", i.e. with only one "wrong" major fifth, short by 1 syntonic comma (pramāņa ṣruti), which here, for simplicity, is 21 cents..
+These 12 chromatic scales are the ones that can be used in harmonic or modal music to experience the best consonance.

 Below is a picture of the "grama" scale as displayed by the BP3 editor:

-A framework for just-intonation chromatic scales based on the grama-murcchana model in ancient Indian musicology (see full image)
+A framework for just-intonation chromatic scales based on the grama-murcchana model in ancient Indian musicology (see full image).
+The syntonic comma (pramāņa ṣruti) has been set at 21 cents.
+The note "m4" is not marked.

 In this scale we use the conventional Indian sargam notation: sa, re, ga, ma , pa, dha, ni, translated as "C", "D", "E", "F", "G", "A", "B".
 Note that "re" ("D"), for example, can be found in four positions: r1 and r2 are the two possibilities for "D♭", the first one (256/243) being called "Pythagorean" (derived from five descending fifths) and the second one (16/15) "harmonic" (derived from one descending fifth and one descending major third).
 Positions r2 and r3 are "D♮" (natural) with r3 being harmonic (10/9) and r4 being Pythagorean (9/8).